Olympic weightlifting: Component lifts

 The snatch is a lift wherein an athlete sweeps the barbell up and overhead in one fluid action: the lifter takes a wide-grip on the bar and pulls the barbell off the floor before rapidly re-bending their knees to get themself under the barbell (usually bringing themself into a deep overhead squat position), so that the barbell is supported over their head with arms outstretched.
-The snatch is then completed by the lifter rising to a standing position whilst holding the barbell overhead.
+The snatch is then completed by the lifter rising to a standing position while holding the barbell overhead.
 The snatch demands precise balance.

-The clean and jerk is a combination lift, in which the athlete gets the barbell overhead in two stages: first by lifting the barbell into support on the front of the shoulders (the clean), and then lifting it from shoulders to overhead (the jerk).
+The clean and jerk is a combination lift, in which the athlete gets the barbell overhead in two stages: first by lifting the barbell into support on the front of the shoulders, a position known as the front rack (the clean), and then lifting it from shoulders to overhead (the jerk).
 To perform the clean, the lifter takes a shoulder-width grip on the bar and pulls it off the floor, and then rapidly re-bends their knees (and bends their arms) to get their body under the barbell and "catch" the bar on the front of the shoulders (usually in a deep front squat position).
-The lifter finishes the clean by rising to a standing position whilst holding the barbell on the front of their shoulders.
-The lifter then uses the jerk to jump into a bent knees position (most commonly with one foot forward and the other back, a technique known as the split jerk) whilst pumping the barbell overhead.
+The lifter finishes the clean by rising to a standing position while holding the barbell on the front of their shoulders.
+The lifter then uses the jerk to jump into a bent knees position (most commonly with one foot forward and the other back, a technique known as the split jerk) while pumping the barbell overhead.
 The jerk is completed when the lifter re-straightens the legs (bringing them together after a split jerk) so they come to a straight standing position with the barbell held overhead.

 A third lift, the clean and press, was also a competition lift from 1924 through 1972.
 It entails a clean followed by an overhead press.
 The overhead press is distinguished from the jerk, in that jerking movements, bending of the legs, and displacement of the feet are prohibited.
 It was discontinued after 1972 due to difficulties in judging proper form.

 Weight classes

 Athletes compete in a division determined by their body mass.
-In summer 2018, the IWF approved the current weight categories, specifying which 7 of the 10 total would be contested at the 2020 Summer Olympics.
+These are the new IWF weight classes, which go into effect on August 1, 2026: